-Charleston County revitalization plans include development of new buildings on the site.
-The plans incorporate the development of an office building on Rivers Avenue and a CARTA bus transfer station on McMillan Avenue, and a possible second county building.
+Charleston County revitalization plans include the development of new buildings on the site.
+The plans incorporate the development of an office building on Rivers Avenue and a CARTA bus transfer station on McMillan Avenue and a possible second county building.
 The rest of the developable acreage will be used to attract private developers.

-North Charleston in “doughnut hole” for development.
+North Charleston is a “doughnut hole” for development.

-North Charleston, Charleston County and the Coastal Conservation League jointly funded the ULI study which brought land planners and community developers from other states together for a week to provide solutions and give a fresh perspective.
+North Charleston, Charleston County, and the Coastal Conservation League jointly funded the ULI study which brought land planners and community developers from other states together for a week to provide solutions and give a fresh perspective.
 The meeting was an opportunity for the city and county to align their goals and hear from experts to take a step in the right direction in terms of collaboration.
 The big question was how to pay for it all.

 “We’ve had a very challenging time trying to attract appropriate development to the area.
-We thought it was a good time to take a step back and bring in experts from across the country, and try to get some expertise from people who don’t have political, emotional, and financial ties,” said city Project Manager Adam MacConnell.
-Going forward, the hope is that the collaboration between the city, county, nonprofit groups and communities will continue.
+We thought it was a good time to take a step back and bring in experts from across the country and try to get some expertise from people who don’t have political, emotional, and financial ties,” said city Project Manager Adam MacConnell.
+Going forward, the hope is that the collaboration between the city, county, nonprofit groups, and communities will continue.

 Carolina Services Inc. (CSI) is Charleston’s premier community space planning and improvement company.
 Contact us to see how we can help design, manage and implement innovative and cost-effective solutions to your commercial space.